TencentARC/PhotoMaker/README.md

 # 🤗 Acknowledgements
 - T2I-Adapter is co-hosted by Tencent ARC Lab and Nankai University [MCG-NKU](https://mmcheng.net/cmm/).
 - Inspired from many excellent demos and repos, including [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter), [multimodalart/Ip-Adapter-FaceID](https://huggingface.co/spaces/multimodalart/Ip-Adapter-FaceID), [FastComposer](https://github.com/mit-han-lab/fastcomposer), and [T2I-Adapter](https://github.com/TencentARC/T2I-Adapter).
 Thanks for their great works!
+- Thanks for Venus team in Tencent PCG for their feedback and suggestions.

 # Disclaimer
 This project strives to positively impact the domain of AI-driven image generation.
 Users are granted the freedom to create images using this tool, but they are expected to comply with local laws and utilize it in a responsible manner.
 The developers do not assume any responsibility for potential misuse by users.